How to spend a fall day like the “Gilmore Girls” in Winston-Salem

 ‘Tis the season to hit replay on “Gilmore Girls,” known for its cozy fall vibes.
 While Winston-Salem may not be Stars Hollow, we’ve put together a guide to help you live like a Gilmore Girl this fall.

-Start your morning at Acadia’s in Washington Park, or in our case, Washington Perk & Provisions.
+Start your morning at Acadia’s in Washington Park, or Washington Perk & Provisions if you’d like to venture downtown.
 This is a great spot for when you “need coffee in an I.V.” + boasts a food menu that would make Luke and Caesar proud with grilled cheese, sandwiches, and all-day breakfast.

 If you’re looking to live the morning Caesar took over and made chilaquiles, we recommend heading up to Luna Playa for brunch as you enjoy the breakfast classic.